 - Trauma or damage to the tooth’s enamel

 Dentists can remove black tartar from teeth and the gum using a procedure known as scaling.
 Treatment consists of using special dental instruments and materials.
-If black tartar is noticeable in the mirror, it is vital to have this removed as soon as possible as it may lead to gum disease.
+If black tartar is noticeable in the mirror, removing it as soon as possible is vital, as it may lead to gum disease.

 How can a black tooth be treated?

 There are different treatment methods that a dentist may propose for a black tooth.
-These may vary based upon the reasons that may have caused the darkening of the tooth to occur.
+These may vary based on the reasons that may have caused the tooth’s darkening.

 If the blackening of the tooth or even surrounding teeth is on the surface, tooth whitening may help to lighten the shade of the colour.